logo

 • Ownership of property;

-• Any action taken by the appraisal district or appraisal review board that adversely affects you;
+• Any action taken by the appraisal district or appraisal review board (ARB) that adversely affects you;

 How do I protest my value?

 To protest an appraisal value set by SCAD, a taxpayer must notify the appraisal district in writing by 30 days from the date of the Notice of Appraised Value.
-If no Notice of Appraised Value was generated by the appraisal district, a protest may still be filed by May 31.
+If no Notice of Appraised Value was generated by the appraisal district, a protest may still be filed by May 20.
 The Notice of Protest need not be an official form; however, the appraisal district can send you a Notice of Protest form to complete and submit.
-A letter may be submitted stating the protesting property owner's name, identifying the subject property and indicating an apparent dissatisfaction with some determination of the appraisal district.
+As an alternative, a letter may be submitted stating the protesting property owner's name, identifying the subject property and indicating an apparent dissatisfaction with some determination of the appraisal district.

 Deadline For Filing Protest